 Many popcorn ceilings contain white asbestos.
 The presence of a popcorn ceiling dates your home to c.
-1960–1990; if, however, you want to be more specific, you can check your ceiling for asbestos: formulations containing the material were unsettlingly prevalent before the Clean Air Act of 1978.
+1960–1990; if however, you want to be more specific, you can check your ceiling for asbestos: formulations containing the material were unsettlingly prevalent before the Clean Air Act of 1978.
 Although, it should be noted that there was an exemption in the Act for preexisting stocks of the material so some ceilings from the 1980s will also contain asbestos.

-Methods for removing popcorn ceiling:
+Methods for removing popcorn ceiling

 1. The literally-removing-it method.

 If your ceiling has tested positive for asbestos, we highly recommend that you do not attempt this yourself.
-If you do we implore you to use a respiratory mask—a HEPA (High‐Efficiency Particulate Air) mask, to wear clothing that will cover the entire body and may be discarded afterwards, and to remove all dust from the room before anyone ventures back in.
+If you do we implore you to use a respiratory mask—a HEPA (High‐Efficiency Particulate Air) mask, to wear clothing that will cover the entire body and may be discarded afterward, and to remove all dust from the room before anyone ventures back in.
 Airborne asbestos fibers are deadly.

-You will need: A utility or drywall knife, a ladder (or a push pole that a blade can be used with), dust sheets, plenty of time, optional—a hosepipe with a ‘mist’ setting, or an alternative method of applying small amounts of water.
+You will need A utility or drywall knife, a ladder (or a push pole that a blade can be used with), dust sheets, plenty of time, optional—a hosepipe with a ‘mist’ setting, or an alternative method of applying small amounts of water.

 You will be scraping away the texture from the ceiling.
 Using a push pole can make this less tedious than climbing up and down a ladder and you can avoid standing directly in the path of the falling plaster.
-Make sure to focus on small patches as you work
+Make sure to focus on small patches as you work.

 Another way of minimizing the time required would be to apply a small amount of water to the ceiling.
 The material used in acoustic ceilings is quite highly absorbent, and this will make the process of skimming it off less painful.
-We would, however, recommend against this: as plaster absorbs water it expands, as plaster expands, it cracks; therefore, you may find that you have simply changed the look of your ceiling from looking outdated, to looking as if it’s only going to stay up a little longer.
+We would, however, recommend against this: as plaster absorbs water it expands, as plaster expands, it cracks; therefore, you may find that you have simply changed the look of your ceiling from looking outdated to looking as if it’s only going to stay up a little longer.